LidongMo/ForestCarbonPotentialProject/README.md

     STEP 14_3: Preparation of the Sanderman soil carbon potential map from Sanderman et al.
     STEP 14_4: Creation of the carbon concentration map, used for converting biomass into carbon stock.

-STEP 15: Analysis of the Representativeness of the Data Based on Convex Hull Analysis
+STEP 15: Spatial Autocorrelation Analysis
-    STEP 15_1: Analysis for all covariates.
-    STEP 15_2: Analysis for covariates related to human activities.
+    STEP 15_1/2: Moran's I test for each model.
+    STEP 15_3-12: Leave-one-out analysis.

 STEP 16: Statistical Analysis at Biome Level, Land Use Types, etc.

 STEP 17: Code for Creating Figures and Tables for All Main and Supplementary Figures

 STEP 18: Potential in Global Forest Plantations.

+STEP 19: Analysis of the Representativeness of the Data Based on Convex Hull Analysis
+    STEP 15_1: Analysis for all covariates.
+    STEP 15_2: Analysis for covariates related to human activities.